gsunlee/ITalk-57/README.md

 ---

+## ⚠️ Missing or Partial Data

+Please note the following exceptions:

+- **Participants p05, p06, p09**: Only provided consent to release *non-identifiable data*.
+Therefore, only the `interaction_log.json` files are available for these presentations.
+No presentation video, or webcam feed is included.
+- **Participant p19**: Webcam data was lost due to file corruption.
+Only the `interaction_log.json` are available.

+These cases are still valuable for layout behavior and interaction pattern analysis, as the JSON logs fully capture timestamped positioning and mode-switching events.

+---

 ## 📄 JSON Log Format: `interaction_log.json`

 Each JSON file contains metadata and time-series logs of presenter video manipulation events throughout the talk.